3 Bedroom Home in Flagstaff - $1,199,900

-UNLIKE NO OTHER HOME IN TIMBER SKY!
-THIS IMMACULATE NEW BUILD WAS REIMAGINED AFTER PURCHASE WITH ALL NEW FIXTURES AND FINISHES.
-THE EXISTING CABINETS, FLOORING AND TILE SURROUNDS WERE ALL REPLACED WITH VERY HIGH END ITEMS.
-THE CABINETS ARE SOLID KNOTTY WALNUT WITH SOFT CLOSE.
-THE $20K KITCHENAID ARCHITECT SERIES REPLACED THE BUILDER GRADE.
-THE FLOORING IS 20MM COMMERCIAL GRADE LUXURY VINYL PLANKS.
-THIS MIRAMONTE MODEL ONLY CAME WITH 2-1/2 BATHS, WHEREAS THIS HOME HAS 3 FULL BATHS.
+VIEW LOT!
+UNLIKE ANY OTHER HOME IN TIMBER SKY!
+THIS ENTIRE HOME WAS REDESIGNED WITH ALL NEW FINISHES AND FIXTURES:WIDE VINYL PLANK COMM'L GRADE 20MM FLOORS, SILVER TRAVERTINE TUB&SHOWER SURROUNDS, KOHLER FAUCETS.
+THE CABINETS ARE SOLID KNOTTY WALNUT WITH SOFT CLOSE DRAWERS&DOORS.
+THE KITCHENAID ARCHITECT SERIES REPLACED THE BUILDER GRADE KITCHEN APPLIANCES.
+THIS MIRAMONTE 2521 MODEL ONLY CAME WITH 2-1/2 BATHS, BUT THIS HOME HAS 3 FULL BATHS.
 MASTER BATH FEATURES A FREESTANDING KOHLER AIR BATH TUB WITH COLOR THERAPY FEATURE.
-ADDITIONAL ADD ONS ARE A 3 CAR GARAGE, TANKLESS WATER HEATER, ADDITIONAL INSULATIONS AND HUGE EXTENDED PATIO.
-THIS IS THE ABSOLUTE BEST LOT IN TIMBER SKY WITH GLORIOUS VIEWS FROM THE BACK.
-ONLY ONE NEIGHBOR ON ONE SIDE
+ADDITIONAL UPGRADES: 3 CAR GARAGE, TANKLESS WATER HEATER, EXTRA INSULATION, PREWIRED ELECTRIC VEHICLE CHARGER, EXTENDED PATIO WITH 220V QUICK DISCONNECT FOR FUTURE OUTDOOR SPA.
+GLORIOUS VIEWS FROM THE BACK.
+ONLY ONE NEIGHBOR ON ONE SIDE.
+SHORT TERM RENTALS ALLOWED

 3 Bedroom Home in Flagstaff - $1,199,900